Patricia Sloane-White, DPhil, University of Oxford

-I am a Professor in the Department of Anthropology at the University of Delaware and the current Chair of Women and Gender Studies.
+I am a Professor in the Departments of Women & Gender Studies and Anthropology at the University of Delaware and the Chair of Women & Gender Studies.
 I have served as the Director of Islamic Studies (2011-2014) and was a Faculty Fellow in the College of Arts and Sciences, directing the Plastino Scholars, Dean’s Scholars, and the Bachelor of Arts in Liberal Studies programs.
-I am a two-time recent Fulbright Scholar to Malaysia, affiliated with the University of Malaya and the International Islamic University of Malaysia.
+I am a two-time Fulbright Scholar to Malaysia, affiliated with the University of Malaya and the International Islamic University of Malaysia.